kmc6/F1/README.md

 <sup>Figure 11 - Histogram showing distribution of driver age for winning drivers only.</sup>

-Figure 12 uses a box-plot to show potential driver age outliers for winning drivers.
+Figure 12 uses a box-plot to show potential driver age outliers for winning drivers - these are included for model 1 but excluded for model 2 (see Predictive Modelling section).

-12 uses a line plot to show the average driver age has been consistency lower in modern times.
 ```python
 # EDA for Drivers dataset: key business insight - what is the typical age of winning drivers (years)?